Borrowing Books & Materials

 - Recalls do not apply to course reserves, videos, and some other materials.

 - Search for the title in the catalog and click “Place hold for pickup.”

 - The library will contact the other patron to return the item.
 Once it is returned, you will be notified by email.

 - The patron has a one week grace period to return a recalled item.
-If you need the material sooner, submit an Interlibrary Loan request and indicate into the request that you need the item within one week.
+If you need the material sooner, you can request through a local consortium library.
+If no library in the consortium has the material you need, you can also submit an Interlibrary Loan.

 Receiving a Recall Notice